 Are dental fillings painful?

 Dental fillings themselves are not painful.
-Fillings relieve the pain in teeth and gums that are caused by cavities.
+Cavities cause pain in the teeth and gums and fillings will help relieve the pain.

 How do white fillings compare to metal fillings?

 White fillings are made of a safe biocomposite material.
 Traditional metal fillings are made up of dental amalgam that may contain elemental mercury.
 Metal fillings last longer.
 You may want to replace your metal fillings with white fillings because the material is safer and blends in with natural teeth.